dss-extensions/OpenDSSDirect.jl/README.md

 * vsources
 * xycurves

-To find the parameters and directives for each function, use `methods(fun)`.
+To find the parameters and directives for each function, use help for each function.

 # Low-level API